zdravkov/kendo-docs/api/web/editor.md

 ### tools `Array`

 A collection of tools that should render a button, combobox, etc, to interact with the Editor.
-Custom tools are defined as a collection of required properties, while the insertHtml  tool requires a collection of text-value pairs
+Custom tools are defined as a collection of required properties, while the insertHtml tool requires a collection of text-value pairs.
+A separator may be included multiple times.

 #### Example